-The Investment Manager expects at least 80% of the Fund to be aligned to the promoted E/S characteristics.
-At least 51% of the Fund will be in Sustainable Investments.
+The Investment Manager expects at least 80% of the Fund to be invested in social sustainable investments, in pursuit of the social sustainable investment objective.

-The Fund is permitted to use derivatives and collective investment schemes to achieve its promoted environmental or social characteristics.
-However, typically most of the investments are expected to be held directly.
+The Fund does not use derivatives to attain its sustainable investment objective and is unlikely to invest in collective investment schemes to achieve its sustainable investment objective.
+Therefore typically all of the sustainable investments are expected to be held directly.